 The long-term expected rate of return on defined benefit pension and OPEB investment assets was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
-These ranges are combined to produce the long-term expected real rate of return by weighing the expected future real rates of return by the target asset allocation percentage, adjusted for inflation.
+These ranges are combined to produce the longterm expected real rate of return by weighing the expected future real rates of return by the target asset allocation percentage, adjusted for inflation.

 OPERS manages investments in three investment portfolios: the Defined Benefit portfolio, Health Care portfolio and the Defined Contribution portfolio.
 The Defined Benefit portfolio includes the investment assets of the Traditional Pension Plan, the defined benefit component of the Combined Plan, and the annuitized accounts of the Member-Directed Plan.
 Within the Defined Benefit portfolio, contributions into the plans are all recorded at the same time, and benefit payments all occur on the first of the month.
 The Health Care portfolio includes the assets for health care expenses for the Traditional Pension Plan, Combined Plan and Member-Directed Plan eligible members.
 Within the Health Care portfolio, contributions into the plans are assumed to be received continuously throughout the year based on the actual payroll payable at the time contributions are made, and health care-related payments are assumed to occur mid-year.
-Accordingly, the long-term weighted average rate of return is considered to be the same for all plans within the portfolio.
-The long-term weighted average rate of return was 4.21% in 2021 for the Defined Benefit portfolio and 3.45% for the Health Care portfolio in 2021.
+Accordingly, the long-term weighted average rate of return was 4.21% in 2021 for the Defined Benefit portfolio and 3.45% for the Health Care portfolio in 2021.